-Teck American has been conducting mineral exploration drilling in the area of the Anarraaq Prospect since the mid-1990's and more recently at a second prospect (Aktigiruq) in the same general area.
+Teck American has been conducting mineral exploration drilling around the Anarraaq Prospect since the mid-1990's and more recently at a second prospect (Aktigiruq) in the same general area.
 Both prospects are zinc (Zn) and lead (Pb) subsurface deposits collectively located in Sections 11, 14, and 23, T32N, R19W (De Long Mountains A-2).
 The deposits are located about 16 km northwest of the Red Dog Mine (Figure 1).

 Figure 1.
-Map showing sampling points and general location of Anarraaq Prospect.
+Map showing sampling points and general location of Anarraaq and Aktigiruq deposits.